jasminecng9999/jasminecng9999.github.io/index.markdown

     <img src="/assets/images/mypicture.jpg">
     </div>
     <div class="secondhalfrow">
     <p class="bio">Hello, I'm Jasmine!
-Welcome to my website where you can learn about my academic interests, and past side and academic projects!
+Welcome to my website where you can learn about my academic interests, and past projects!
+Currently, I am a M.Eng student at Cornell University studying Operations Research Engineering with a concentration in Data Analytics.
+During this program, I am working with The Home Depot to analyze and model their e-commerce dataset.
+In the upcoming summer, I will be working with Nestle USA as a digital analytics intern.
-    Here is a rundown of my passion, work experience, and leadership experience:</p>
+    Here is a rundown of my passion, and past work experience:</p>
     </div>
 </div>
 <div class="centerthis">